ninegua/ic-blackhole/README.md

 **WARNING: Be cautious with the steps.
 You'll lose control to your canisters forever!**

-Well, if you decide to lose control by making your canister immutable.
-Simply give it to a black hole.
+Well, if you decide to lose control by making your canister immutable, simply give it to a black hole.
 Pick one of the black hole canister IDs published above, and run the following command (`e3mmv-5qaaa-aaaah-aadma-cai` aka version 0.0.0 is used here):

 ```